 -grammar editing apps

--my incapacity to grasp grammar (otherwise, I would not have discovered the preceding)
+–my inability to understand grammar (otherwise, I would not have discovered the preceding)

 -Starbucks iced chai lattes